(MBACP) Integrative Counsellor

 Following our initial chat, if we agree to work together, I will offer you a 50-minute counselling session, usually on a weekly basis; although I can be flexible on the frequency of sessions when required.
-My rate is £45 per session.
-I can sometimes offer concessions for those on a low income or counselling students, this can be discussed in person.
+My standard rate is £50 per session.
+I can sometimes offer concessions for those on a low income or counselling students, as well as block payments for 4 sessions, this can be discussed in person.

-I work daytime from 10am and evenings up to 8pm, helping the sessions to be as accessible as possible.
+I work weekday from 10am through to evenings up to 9pm most days, and Saturday's 1pm - 6pm helping the sessions to be as accessible as possible.

 I work with people of all ages from young people aged 11 years, to retires as well as parents and carers.
 I can offer to work in either a Person-Centred way or in an Integrative way, bringing in CBT, Transactional analysis, Attachment and Psychodynamic approaches.
 We can work together on an open-ended basis or agree on how many sessions from the start.

 I have a welcoming and comfortable room in the centre of Aylesbury old town, making it convenient and easily accessible for in-person sessions.